DolbeaultRemy/M2Internship/README.md

 For the scanning algorithms (filling fraction, number of ES, $\theta_l$ dependencies), the different set of differential equations are automatically compiled for each desired value of the scanning parameter, and then solved using the appropriate Julia code.

-You may of course be expected to change t

 The report of the internship is added to the Github.